AntidoteDB/AntidoteDB-documentation/benchmarking/basho_bench.md

 ### Custom Driver

-As specified in [basho_bench_doc](https://docs.riak.com/riak/kv/latest/using/performance/benchmarking/index.html#custom-driver), the driver has to implement following interface:
+As specified in [basho_bench_doc](https://docs.riak.com/riak/kv/latest/using/performance/benchmarking/index.html#custom-driver), the driver has to implement the following interface:

 ``` Erlang
 % Create the worker